ikotome/palm-mate/my-expo-app/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Nightly reminder (local notifications)

+- Settings > Notifications toggle controls a daily local notification at 22:00.
+- On first enable, the OS permission dialog appears.
+If denied, enable notifications from system settings.

 ## Get a fresh project

 When you're ready, run: